bssth/go-memcached/README.md

 ## What even is this?
 Modeled similarly to the stdlib `net/http` package, `memcached` gives you a simple interface to building your own memcached protocol compatible applications.

+## About this Fork
+This fork was created due to the original library being outdated, with the last committed change dating year 2013.

+The author of this fork has committed some changes to update the library and ensure its compatibility with the modern Go versions and standarts.
+In addition, a go.mod file has been added to manage dependencies more effectively.

+As of now, the library is functional and works seamlessly with the current Go version.

 ## Install
 ```
 $ go get github.com/bssth/go-memcached